top of page

 Al Schlimm, President and CEO

-More than forty years as an executive, consultant, and project manager.
+More than 40 years as an executive, consultant, and project manager.
 Eleven years as KL2's Chief Executive Officer.
 Extensive business development, contract administration, research, and marketing experience.
 Former consultant to major corporations such as Proctor and Gamble, Microsoft, Verizon, T. Rowe Price, Black & Decker, Marriott Corporation, MCI, Progressive Insurance, and Becton Dickinson.

 Robert Babbitt PhD, Principal